DrewMearig/ENC3214/proposal.md

 title: Proposal
 ---

-# Proposal

-## The Effect of Logical Skill Development on Academic Performance
+# The Effect of Logical Skill Development on Academic Performance
 Drew Mearig - Department of Computer Science

 Background